Thermochemical models of outer core convection with heterogeneous core-mantle boundary heat flux

 The modified pressure, $P$, includes the centrifugal potential.
-Gravity varies linearly with the radius such that $\boldsymbol{g}= -(g_o/r_o)\boldsymbol{r}$, where $g_o$ is the reference gravitational acceleration at CMB ($r=r_o$).
+Gravity varies linearly with the radius such that $\boldsymbol{g}= -(g_o/r_o)\boldsymbol{r}$, where $g_o$ is the reference gravitational acceleration at the CMB ($r=r_o$).
 We use the Boussinesq approximation where the variations of the density $\trho$ due to the temperature $\tT$ and concentration of light elements $\tC$ are only taken in the buoyancy force.
-Following a linear equation of state, we get,
+Following a linear equation of state, we get

 by assuming $|\rho-\rho_o|/\rho_o \ll 1$, where $T_o,\xi_o,\rho_o$ are the reference values at $r=r_o$.
 Because the scalar magnitudes have no dynamic significance (unlike the gradients of these scalar quantities), we set $(T_o, \xi_o) = (0, 0)$.
-In this equation of state \ref{eqn:bousensq}, $\tT$ is the departure from the destabilising background superadiabatic temperature profile ($T_c$, henceforth referred to as the conductive state), whereas $\tC$ is the departure from the compositional reference barodiffusive profile $\xi_c$ \citep{davies_2011}, as expressed below.
+In this equation of state \ref{eqn:bousensq}, $\tT$ is the departure from the destabilising background superadiabatic temperature profile ($T_c$, henceforth referred to as the conductive state), whereas $\tC$ is the departure from the compositional reference barodiffusive profile $\xi_c$ \citep{davies_2011}, as expressed below:

 Fixed-flux thermal boundary conditions are imposed at the inner and outer boundaries such that the total radial heat flow is equal through the inner and outer surfaces ($\boldsymbol{Q}_{T,i}=\boldsymbol{Q}_{T,o}$).
 The temperature gradient at the boundaries is expressed as $\boldsymbol{\nabla}T_{c}=-(\beta_{T}/r^{2})\boldsymbol{\hat{r}}$ and related to the heat flux at the inner core boundary (ICB) through Fourier Law as, $\boldsymbol{Q}_{T,i}=4\pi r_{i}^{2}\boldsymbol{q_{T}^{avg}}=4\pi r_{i}^{2}(-k_{T}\boldsymbol{\nabla}T_{c})=4\pi k_{T} \beta_T \boldsymbol{\hat{r}}$.
 The thermal convection is maintained entirely by this heat flow, and therefore, we set $S_T=0$ in equation \ref{eqn:energy_d}.
-Without a heat source, the thermal conduction equation can be expressed as,
+Without a heat source, the thermal conduction equation can be expressed as

-subjected to the boundary conditions,
+subjected to the boundary conditions

-The solution is,
+The solution is

 Here, the constant of integration $c_1$ is not constrained by the boundary conditions.
 It can be set to zero without any loss of generality, as only the gradient has dynamic significance.
-The temperature drop across the shell for purely thermal conduction will be,
+The temperature drop across the shell for purely thermal conduction is

 where $h=r_o-r_i$ is the shell gap.